Bedtime story: Aesop's fables

 These fables may be used to teach children ethical and moral values.
+Books like Tenali Stories, Chimpak and others can also be considered as storybooks which not only entertains the kids but also helps kids inculcate moral values.
 They may be read as bedtime stories.

 Scientific research

 The fixed routine of a bedtime story before sleeping can improve the child's brain development, language acquisition, and problem solving skills.
 The storyteller-listener relationship creates an emotional bond between the parent and the child.
 Due to "the strength of the imitative instinct" of a child, the parent and the stories that they tell act as a model for the child to follow.
 Being read bedtime stories increases children's vocabularies.